ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/linear_decoupling/linear_decoupling.rst

     u_{d,decoup} &= -\omega_{el} \cdot L_q \cdot i_q \\
     u_{q,decoup} &= \omega_{el} \cdot (L_d \cdot i_d + \psi_{PM})

-This function is already included in the ``uz_FOC``, but it can be used independently for any other purpose.
+This function is already included in the :ref:`uz_FOC`, but it can be used independently for any other purpose.

 .. tikz:: linear decoupling
   :align: left